Frequently Asked Questions

 Q. What is the East River 50s Alliance (ERFA)?

-A. The East River 50s Alliance is a nonprofit 501(c)(4) corporation founded in 2015 by East River Fifties (the area between 52nd Street and 59th Street, east of 1st Avenue) residents, co-operatives, and condominiums.
+A. The East River 50s Alliance is a nonprofit 501(c)(4) corporation founded in 2015 by East River Fifties (the area between East 52nd Street and East 59th Street, east of First Avenue) residents, co-operatives, and condominiums.
 The group’s aim is to reform New York City’s zoning laws to prevent out of scale development within the abovementioned area.
-Such projects, like the 1,000-foot megatower planned by the Bauhouse Group on East 58th between First Avenue and Sutton Place, and similar “pencil tower” buildings that may be proposed by other developers on “soft sites” threaten the fabric of this residential neighborhood.
+The threat of such inappropriate development became apparent when the Bauhouse Group publicized a plan to construct a 1,000-foot megatower on East 58th Street between First Avenue and Sutton Place.
+Residents of the community realized that such a grossly out-of-scale building and similar “pencil tower” buildings that might be proposed by other developers on “soft sites” would threaten the fabric of this residential neighborhood.

 Q. What is a megatower?